Karam (2025 film)

 Karam is a 2025 Indian Malayalam-language action thriller film directed by Vineeth Sreenivasan and written by Noble Babu Thomas.
 The film stars Noble Babu Thomas, Ivan Vukomanovic, Audrey Miriam Henest, Reshma Sebastian, Manoj K. Jayan, Kalabhavan Shajohn, and Baburaj.
 It is produced by Visakh Subramaniam and Vineeth Sreenivasan under Merryland Cinemas and Habit of Life.
 The soundtrack is composed by Shaan Rahman.

-Karam was released on 25 September 2025 and received mixed to negative reviews with critics deemed it as the weakest film of Vineeth as a director and was a box-office bomb, making it as the biggest failure of Vineeth's career.
+Karam was released on 25 September 2025 to negative reviews from critics and audience who deemed it as the weakest film of Vineeth as a director and was a box-office bomb, making it as the biggest failure of Vineeth's career.

 Plot

 Former Indian military officer Dev Mahendran and his family find themselves in a perilous situation in a foreign country, Lenarco, during an international conference.